Briareeos/Briareeos/README.md

 [![YouTube](https://img.shields.io/badge/YouTube-%23FF0000.svg?style=for-the-badge&logo=YouTube&logoColor=white)](https://www.youtube.com/channel/UCAQBY0lyk3YVwOnCGPUkEGg)
 ![Discord](https://img.shields.io/badge/Discord-%235865F2.svg?style=for-the-badge&logo=discord&logoColor=white)

-This account has been created for the purpose of offering support and sharing knowledge with those who find self-improvement a valuable challenge.
+This account has been created to offer support and sharing knowledge with those who find self-improvement a valuable challenge.
 I firmly believe that solving challenges and setting new goals are essential for each individual to achieve success in their path.
 Therefore, I trust that you will find this space interesting and useful if you are passionate about the wide universe of programming.

 ## CORE SKILLS